michaeldevlee/Trivia-Game/README.md

 ## General Optimizations

 I would implement an user/login feature to manage user data rather than storing strings in localStorage.
 This would provide a more secure solution and allow development to tailor to individualized experiences for the user.

+## Lessons Learned

+I definitely learned more about server-side logic including routing, responses, requests, request params and how they all relate to each other.
+In addition, I developed more of an understanding on how to create relationships between the database and server.